RiftValleySoftware/badger/README.md

 Logins in the security database are assigned a series of integer tokens in a CSV list, in addition to their own ID.
 If the login item has the token for reading or writing assigned to a particular row, then that login has permission to read (and maybe write) that row.
 Badger is designed to mask rows that don't meet the login security token list at the database query level, so they never even make it into the system.
 Tokens are checked after reloading the logged in user, so it is not possible for a logged-in user to escalate their permissions.
-The security database has two kinds of rows: logins and security token IDs.
+The security database has two kinds of rows: logins and security token IDs (Whose entire reason for existence is to hold a security token).
 Each login is also a security token ID, but has a hashed password and login ID associated.

 THERE IS NO GOD BUT GOD
 -----------------------